raouln97/accTest/accredifyinterview/README.md

 # Laravel Project

 This repository contains a Laravel project that showcases ACCTEST.
-The project was done a job interview.
+The project was done for a job interview.

 ## Prerequisites